 DCS's Millennium thermal printers automatically feed and print onto precut rigid blanks, in single color or full color.
 The Millennium series offers unsurpassed print quality and speed, complete with many advanced options that you won't find with standalone card printers.

 The Millennium 770 accepts print-receptive products from 1" x 3" up to 2.5" x 3.7" (25mm x 76mm to 64mm x 94mm) and can accommodate substrates from .020" up to .060" (.5mm to 1.5mm) thick.

 Print using computer graphics, scanned images or original artwork created in popular software packages or DCS's own Color Byte software.

-Wondering if thermal ribbon is the right techology for your application?
+Wondering if thermal ribbon is the right technology for your application?
 Contact DCS today to find out!